-On April 6, 2000, the Company entered into a renewable agreement with COLTEC, Ltd. for the exclusive license to market the Company's U-CORD program in Europe.
-The marketing rights allow COLTEC, Ltd. to directly market the U-CORD program, sell revenue sharing agreements or further sub-license the marketing rights throughout Europe.
-The Company received \$1,400,000 in cash and licensing fees of 10.5% to 20% of adjusted U-CORD processing and storage revenues to be generated in Europe, and granted COLTEC, Ltd. a three year option to purchase 100,000 shares of the Company's common stock (\$8.00 exercise price) and will issue up to 100,000 additional options (\$12.00 exercise price) as needed, to facilitate sales of sub-licensing and/or revenue sharing agreements in Europe.
-The Company recognized \$465,000 of the licensing fees in fiscal 2000 and \$175,000 as of February 28, 2001.
+On April 6, 2000, the Company entered into a renewable agreement with COLTEC, Ltd. for the exclusive license to market the Company's U-Cord(TM) program in Europe.
+The marketing rights allow COLTEC, Ltd. to directly market the U-Cord program, sell revenue sharing agreements or further sub-license the marketing rights throughout Europe.
+The Company received \$1,400,000 in cash for the marketing license and will receive royalties of 10.5% to 20% of adjusted U-Cord processing and storage revenues to be generated in Europe, and granted COLTEC, Ltd. a three year option to purchase 100,000 shares of the Company's common stock (\$8.00 exercise price) and will issue up to 100,000 additional options (\$12.00 exercise price) as needed, to facilitate sales of sub-licensing and/or revenue sharing agreements in Europe.
+The Company recognized \$465,000 of the licensing fees in fiscal 2000 and \$525,000 as of August 31, 2001.
 Subsequent to the licensing agreement date, COLTEC, Ltd. formed a corporation, CRYO-CELL Europe, B.V. to engage in the cryogenic cellular storage business under the agreement.
 On September 19, 2000, the Company entered into an agreement to purchase approximately 6% of CRYO-CELL Europe, B.V.
-In October and November 2000, the Company paid \$1,000,000 for 38,760 shares of the capital stock of CRYO-CELL Europe, B.V. which the Company owned on January 24, 2001.
+In October and November 2000, the Company paid \$1,000,000 for 38,760 shares of the capital stock of CRYO-CELL Europe, B.V. that the Company owned on January 24, 2001.

-CRYO-CELL INTERNATIONAL, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS February 28, 2001 (Unaudited)
+CRYO-CELL INTERNATIONAL, INC.

+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

+August 31, 2001

+(Unaudited)